sacha-epita/mpu6050_kalman/README.md

  - In Blue the gyroscope value (GyroY)
 ![roll_kf_vs_gyro](imgs/roll_kf_vs_gyro.png)

-But You can see a problems of filters in general: lag.
-Which can be reduced by:
-- Tuning correctly matrices `Q` and `R`.
-- Having a better model matrice `F`.
+But You can see a problems of filters in general: lag, which can be reduced by tuning correctly matrices `Q` and `R`, having a better model matrice `F`, and with others component of a Kalman Filter (that I have removed for the purposes of this exercise).
-- With a complete Kalman Filter.

-# Conclusion
-In this text, we have set up communication with an [IMU (Inertial Measurement Unit)](https://en.wikipedia.org/wiki/Inertial_measurement_unit), which is a sensor that we can use to compute the attitude (orientation) of a body.
-And to compute this attitude correctly, we used a simplified [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter).
-It is a [sensor fusion](https://en.wikipedia.org/wiki/Sensor_fusion) algorithm that combines data from different sensors (in our case, an accelerometer and a gyroscope) to filter out to a usable signal.

-As said earlier the Kalman Filter used here is a simplified version (it doesn't have the `Q` and `R` matrices.).
-So if you want to go further checkout [readthedocs](https://ahrs.readthedocs.io/en/latest/filters/ekf.html).

 # Projects Files
 You can find every files on my [github](https://github.com/sacha-epita/mpu6050_kalman).